OpenNebula/docs/source/operations_guide/vm_management/img_guide.rst

 Creating LUKS encrypted images (KVM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For KVM hypervisor you can use LUKS-encrypted raw images, e.g. start by creating an encrypted
+For KVM hypervisor you can use LUKS-encrypted raw images.
+First you need to create an encrypted
 volume using:

 .. prompt:: text $ auto

     $ qemu-img create --object secret,id=sec0,data=secret-passphrase -o key-secret=sec0 -f luks /tmp/luks.vol 10G

-Then you import the image to the OpenNebula datastore
+Then import the image to the OpenNebula datastore as usual:

 .. prompt:: text $ auto

     $ oneimage create --name luks-image --path /tmp/luks.vol -d default

-Next thing you need to do is to define the secret in the libvirt, prepare a secret.xml file
+Finally you need to do is to define the secret in the libvirt, prepare a secret.xml file

 .. prompt:: text $ auto